Torram/magic-docs/docs/Server/src/controllers/CardsController.md

 ```

 ### createSharedDataForCard
-Helper function that sets general data for a card in a set.
+Helper function that sets the general data for a card in a set.
 ```tsx
 import { ApiCardType } from '../servertypes/ApiCardType';
 import { SetType } from '../servertypes/SetType';